-- Zora Neale Hurston, in Dust Tracks on a Road, 1942
+- Zora Neale Hurston, Dust Tracks on a Road, 1942

-Formalized in and evolving since 1989, the Student Inquiry and Research (SIR) Program serves as a model learning environment that provides a framework for students to conduct original investigations on compelling questions of interest, collaborate with other students and on-campus or off-campus professionals such as educators, researchers and scholars, and to share their investigation results through public presentations and publications.
+Formalized in and evolving since 1989, the Student Inquiry and Research (SIR) department provides a framework for students to conduct original investigations on compelling questions of interest, collaborate with other students and professional researchers, and to share their investigation results through public presentations and publications.
 In its current form, the SIR department runs a number of distinct programs and initiatives – detailed below – for the IMSA community and the public.